 - Development of an annual Individualized Learning Plan (ILP) documenting planned professional growth activities based on individual needs;

-- Weekly meetings with a trained Support Provider, examination of classroom practice, and analysis of student work;
+- Weekly meetings with a trained mentor, examination of classroom practice, and analysis of student work;

 - Engagement in a series of inquiry cycles based on the California Standards for the Teaching Profession (CSTP) and ILP goals;

-- Self-Assessment on the CSTP using the Continuum of Teaching Practice; and
+- Self-Assessment on the CSTP using the Continuum of Teaching Practice.

 Liliana Contreras, Administrator on Special Assignment, Consortium Coordinator